osumontreal/docs.osumontreal.ca/content/en/matrix/clients/desktop.md

 ---
 title: "Element Desktop"
-date: 2020-10-12T09:27:07+02:00
 draft: false
-chapter: false
 weight: 20
 ---

-## Element Desktop

 Downloads for:
 {{% button href="https://packages.riot.im/desktop/install/win32/x64/Element%20Setup.exe" icon="fas fa-download" %}}Windows{{% /button %}}
 {{% button href="https://packages.riot.im/desktop/install/macos/Element.dmg" icon="fas fa-download" %}}macOS{{% /button %}}
 {{% button href="/clients/install_linux" icon="fas fa-download" %}}Linux{{% /button %}}

+{{% notice info %}} After installing the Element Desktop client, you will have to register if you have not registered yet.
+As said in the previous sections, the first time you use our service, you have to register unless you have already registered with another matrix server and know how to join our server through the federation.

+If you require help during the registration process, refer to the [First steps]({{% ref "matrix/first-steps" %}}) section.

+{{% /notice %}}

-After installing the Element Desktop client, you will have to register if you have not registered yet.
-Otherwise, you can skip the registration process section and read the [Sign in section below](#sign-in) to make sure to use your existing account **on our server** and not create a new account on another server like matrix.org.
+If you are registered, you can skip the registration process section and read the [Sign in section below](#sign-in) to make sure to use your existing account **on our server** and not create a new account on another server like matrix.org.

 ### Registration process through the Element App